Youtube Facebook Twitter Instagram

 Yarramalong Weir webpage

-Each week we test the water quality of our dams to ensure they meet the appropriate standards* for water-based recreational activity.
+Each week we test the water quality of our dams to ensure they meet the standards set in our Recreational Water Quality Management Plan.
 This takes into account direct contact with the water without water treatment.
 This process includes testing for the presence of algal and bacterial organisms and the toxins produced when these organisms die off.

 When the water quality drops below the required standards, we close the dam for affected activities.